askdba/data-archival-lab/README.md

 ## Open ChistaDATA connector and edit following parameters
 vi postgre_clickhouse_v3.py

-dest_table='clickhouse_table'                        / should be your ClickHouse Destination Table topic_name='postgresql.public.table'                / should be your Kafka Topic
+dest_table='kafka_table'                        / should be your ClickHouse Destination Table topic_name='postgresql.public.table'                / should be your Kafka Topic

 ## Run the ChistaDATA connector